Bourgeoisie and proletariat refer to the main social classes in a capitalist system, where wealth and labor are divided unequally.

 When they unite and form labor unions, they can demand higher wages, safer working conditions, and fairer treatment.

-According to Karl Marx, Proletariats Are “Alienated”
+According to Karl Marx, the Proletariat Is “Alienated”

 One big problem for the proletariat under capitalism is alienation; they become alienated because they don’t control the products they create.